 The qualified or unqualified name of a stored procedure, trigger, table, view, or user-defined function in the current database. @objname is nvarchar(776), with no default.

 If @objname is the name of a stored procedure, trigger, or user-defined function, the stored procedure, trigger, or function will be recompiled the next time that it's run.

 If @objname is the name of a table or view, all the stored procedures, triggers, or user-defined functions that reference the table or view will be recompiled the next time that they're run.

 sp_recompile looks for an object in the current database only.

 Proactive execution of this stored procedure is usually unnecessary.
-SQL Server automatically recompiles stored procedures, triggers, and user-defined functions when it is advantageous.
-There are a variety of reasons the database engine may choose to recompile objects.
+SQL Server automatically recompiles stored procedures, triggers, and user-defined functions when advantageous.
+There are various reasons the database engine may choose to recompile objects.
 Most commonly, automatic recompilation follows changes to the underlying cardinality estimate because of automatic or manual statistics updates.